 2. Know where to go.
-You may need to reach higher ground quickly and on foot.
+You may need to reach higher ground.

 3. Have your emergency preparedness kit nearby.
-Include a flashlight, batteries, cash, and first aid supplies (see above).
+Include a flashlight, batteries, cash, and first aid supplies.

 4. Prepare Your Home.
 Bring in outdoor furniture and move important indoor items to the highest possible floor.
 This will help protect them from flood damage.
-Disconnect electrical appliances.
 DO NOT touch electrical equipment if you are wet or standing in water.
-You could be electrocuted.

 1. Move immediately to higher ground or stay on high ground.

 2. Evacuate if directed.